kardousm/CSC318/README.md

 ### If you download the beta of Framer X

-You can simply open the 'Project.framerx' file
+You can simply open the `Project.framerx` file

 ### To simply edit code